openstack/rally/doc/user_stories/nova/boot_server.rst

 **Second run, with bugfix:**

-After a patch was applied (using RPC instead of neutron client in metadata agent), we got **100% success and 2x improved avg perfomance**:
+After a patch was applied (using RPC instead of neutron client in metadata agent), we got **100% success and 2x improved average perfomance**:

 +------------------+-----------+-----------+-----------+---------------+---------------+---------+-------+
 | action           | min (sec) | avg (sec) | max (sec) | 90 percentile | 95 percentile | success | count |